AndrewJDick/banoffee/README.md

 ### Browserify
 - We are using gulp-browserify to generate a single (minified) Javascript file that is referenced in index.html.
 - If you create any additional Javascript files, declare the file path at the top the page on `www/app.js` (referenced elsewhere as our single entry point), and add any modular dependancies to the Angular _'starter'_ module.
+- This means you only ever need to reference `www/dist/js/app.min.js` in the *index.html* file.

 ### Gulp Tasks
 - `$ gulp` Default task.
 Runs the `$ gulp sass` and `$ gulp scripts` tasks.